kyunwang/performance-matters-server-side/README.md

 3. Run `npm start` to run the server
 4. Go to `http://localhost:3500/`
 5. Have fun!

+## Building
+To build the project you have to follow the steps from **[Getting Started](#getting-started)** first.
+The now you can build it by running: `npm run build` you will get the bundled and minified/uglified javascript.

+*Note*: Running `npm run watch` will also bundle the javascript, but will not minify.

+## Tooling
+The tools for this project is:
+- Browserify - (with its plugins) - for our JS bundling
+- NPM scripts: for requiring JS modules client-side
+- CommonJS: to run our browserify who bundles our JS which uses CommonJS

+### Scripts

+These are the script I use a lot.

+#### npm start
+I used this one before using `Browserify`

+`"start": "nodemon server.js"`

+This runs the server through `nodemon` which will restart the server on file changes

+#### npm run watch
+`"watch": "watchify src/index.js --outfile dist/bundle.js & nodemon server.js"`

+Watchify will `watch` the given file and output the changes to `dist/bundle.js` on file changes.
+#### npm run build
+`"build": "browserify src/index.js > dist/bundle.js && uglifyjs dist/bundle.js --compress --output dist/bundle.js"`

+Same oll' but now we only `bundle` the JS and `uglify/minify` it without starting a server.

+#### npm run pull
+`"pull": "git fetch && git pull"`

+This guy checked on updated in `origin` and pulls changes from the `origin/<current-branch>`

+-------- Random stuff below ^^

 ## Setup server
 Ofcourse I need to setup the server first.
 I did not remember how to do that on top of my hat(head) - You got it? 😏